wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/development.rst

 Running scripts inside docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As you have already mentioned inside the previous section
+As we have already mentioned inside the previous section
 we use ``docker-compose run`` to run scripts inside docker.

 What do you need to know about it?